Brilliant Ways to Upcycle Your Old Baby Crib

 Design Ideas:

-- Include built-in bookshelf on the side rails
+- Include a built-in bookshelf on the side rails

-- Paint in bright colors to match your child’s personality
+- Paint in bright colours to match your child’s personality

 4. Weekend DIY Project: Outdoor Porch Swing